 Where Do Hummingbirds Sleep at Night?

-How Do Hummingbirds Sleep?
+Where Do Hummingbirds Sleep?

-Hummingbirds visit my feeders every day, year-round,” says Kay Teseniar of Kelso, Washington.
-“Where do they sleep at night, and how do they survive the chilly weather?”
+“Hummingbirds visit my feeders every day, year-round,” says Birds & Blooms reader Kay Teseniar of Kelso, Washington.
+“Where do hummingbirds sleep at night, and how do they survive the chilly weather?”

 Hummingbirds often find a twig that’s sheltered from the wind to rest on for the night.
 Also, in winter, they can enter a deep sleep-like state known as torpor.
 This odd behavior usually happens on cold nights, but sometimes they go into a torpid state during the day.